ukabuer/feeed/README.md

     link: 'https://movie.douban.com/cinema/nowplaying/hangzhou/',
     // limit of item number for RSS feeds
     limit: 30,
+    // if you want to use puppeteer, please install it in your project
+    usePuppeteer: false,
     // customize the way to get items
     process: ($) => {
       // use $ just like using jQuery